jwworth/jakeworth/content/blog/my-annual-review-2017.md

 1. Everyone at Hashrocket, and Marian Phelan for sponsoring all my quests
 1. Followers of [@hashrockettil](https://twitter.com/hashrockettil), and everyone who contributed to the Phoenix port
 1. Chris Erin and the members of Vim Chicago
-1. Dorian Karter for continuing to organize the excellent [Chicago Elixir](https://www.meetup.com/ChicagoElixir)
+1. Dorian Karter for continuing to organize [Chicago Elixir](https://www.meetup.com/ChicagoElixir)
 1. Jack Christensen for teaching at Code Platoon with me
 1. All the OSS maintainers who volunteer to make the world a better place
 1. [Elixir Radar](http://plataformatec.com.br/elixir-radar/) and [ElixirWeekly](http://plataformatec.com.br/elixir-radar/)